dsin85691/SSBA_For_Counterfactuals/README.md

 # Acknowledgement #

-Professor Milad Toutouchian supported my work throughout this project, spanning 10-11 months from November 2024 to September 2025.
+Professor Milad Toutounchian (faculty at Drexel) supported my work throughout this project, spanning 10-11 months from November 2024 to September 2025.
 His support has helped the initiation and progression of this project.